BoneInscri/CS61A/SICP/notes/exercise-2.md

 #### **Exercise 2.75.**

 Implement the constructor `make-from-mag-ang` in message-passing style.

 This procedure should be analogous to the `make-from-real-imag` procedure given above.

-使用message passing 的方式实现 make-from-real-imag
+使用message passing 的方式实现 make-from-real-mag